How To Stay Organized When Blogging All Day

 Now that you know how to earn income with your blog, let’s turn to how to manage your daily schedule!

-You see, if you're a full-time blogger, you should be blogging pretty much every single day.
+You see, if you’re a full-time blogger, you should be blogging pretty much every single day.
 It is your job, so there needs to be a schedule that you follow.
 Contrary to what many believe, the life of a blogger is not as relaxed as it seems.
 Many hours will be spent researching, writing, editing, and promoting your posts.
-Some articles may take days to create, meaning you sit at your desk for hours on end staring at a screen.
+Some articles may take days to create, meaning you sit at your desk for hours staring at a screen.

-This is something many bloggers struggle with, which is usually why many fail to turn it into a career.
-You enjoy blogging when it's a hobby, but it becomes too difficult when you have to commit to it full-time.
+Many bloggers struggle with this, which is usually why many fail to turn it into a career.
+You enjoy blogging when it’s a hobby, but it becomes too difficult when you have to commit to it full-time.

-That brings us perfectly onto the topic of this post: How do you stay organized when you're blogging all day?
-Below, you'll find a host of tips and tricks to avoid insanity while at your desk.
-Actually, that's the perfect place to start—with your blogging setup!
+That brings us perfectly to the topic of this post: How do you stay organized when blogging all day?
+Below, you’ll find many tips and tricks to avoid insanity while at your desk.
+That’s the perfect place to start—with your blogging setup!

-Create a comfortable & ergonomic workspace
+Create a comfortable & ergonomic workspace.

-When you're a hobby blogger, you probably aren't going to invest in a proper setup.
-At least most people don't.
+When you’re a hobby blogger, you probably aren’t going to invest in a proper setup.
+At least, most people don’t.
 You might lie in bed or sit on the sofa and type away at your latest article.
-Don't fall into the trap of doing this when blogging is your job!
-You'll soon realize that working like this is nowhere near as comfortable as it seems.
-Plus, lying down in bed doesn't create a very professional aura and leads to distractions (and naps).
+Don’t fall into the trap of doing this when blogging is your job!
+You’ll soon realize that working like this is nowhere near as comfortable as it seems.
+Lying in bed doesn’t create a professional aura and leads to distractions (and naps).

-Instead, you should create a comfortable and ergonomic workspace.
+Instead, creating a comfortable and ergonomic workspace would be best.
 Ideally, buy a desk and an office chair that you can sit at.
-Then, consider buying something to raise your screen up to eye-level.
+Then, consider buying something to raise your screen to eye level.
 This will stop you from stooping over and looking down at your computer all day.
-More ergonomic tips exist, but we won't go through them all in this guide.
-Essentially, the main point is that you should be sitting with a straight spine at your desk.
+More ergonomic tips exist, but we won’t go through them all in this guide.
+The main point is that you should sit with a straight spine at your desk.

-When you do these things, you will be in a much more comfortable position as you work from home.
-You will be able to work for longer periods without succumbing to the typical aches and pains in your back or neck.
+When you do these things, you will be much more comfortable as you work from home.
+You can work longer without succumbing to the typical aches and pains in your back or neck.
 Also, a professional setup gets you in a more professional state of mind.
 Fewer distractions present themselves, and you can focus on your tasks.

 If you want more tips and tricks on how to make the best of working from home, read these articles: